Bambi, a Life in the Woods: 2024 French live-action film

+2025 animated film

+The Life of Bambi, an animated adaption of the novel, was released on Blu-ray 3D by Variety Films on February 15, 2025.
+It was also made available on a 4K3D disc which includes the 3D version in 2160p in over/under 3D format.
+This is the world's first narrative film and first animated film to be made available in a 4K3D format on Blu-ray.

+2025 horror film

-On November 21, 2022, a live-action horror film, titled Bambi: The Reckoning, was announced to be in development for ITN Studios and Jagged Edge Productions with Scott Jeffrey directing and Rhys Frake-Waterfield producing.
-The film will be about the titular character getting revenge after the death of his mother.
-The film is expected to begin principal photography on January 31, 2023, in London, UK.
+On November 21, 2022, a British live-action horror film, titled Bambi: The Reckoning, was announced to be in development for ITN Studios and Jagged Edge Productions with Scott Chambers directing and Rhys Frake-Waterfield producing, with it being set in the same universe as Winnie-the-Pooh: Blood and Honey, known as the Twisted Childhood Universe (TCU).
+The film follows a mother and her son who become hunted by Bambi following the deaths of both his mother and wife.
+The film stars Roxanne McKee as Xana, who is set to reprise her role in the TCU's first crossover film, Poohniverse: Monsters Assemble alongside Scott Chambers as Christopher Robin, and Megan Placito as Wendy Darling.

 Ballet

 The Estonian composer Lydia Auster composed the ballet Bambi in 1986 which was premièred in Tartu, Vanemuine theater, in 1987.

 The Oregon Ballet Theatre adapted Bambi into an evening-length ballet entitled Bambi: Lord of the Forest.
 It was slated to premiere in March 2000 as the main production for the company's 2000–2001 season.
 A collaboration between artistic director James Canfield and composer Thomas Lauderdale, the ballet's production was to be an interpretation of the novel rather than the Disney film.
 In discussing the adaptation, Canfield stated that he was given a copy of the novel as a Christmas present and found it to be a "classic story about coming of age and a life cycle."
 He went on to note that the play was inspired solely by the novel and not the Disney film.
 After the initial announcements, the pair began calling the work The Collaboration, as Disney owns the licensing rights for the name Bambi and they did not wish to fight for usage rights.
 The local press began calling the ballet alternative titles, including Not-Bambi which Canfield noted to be his favorite, out of derision at Disney.
 Its premiere was delayed for unexplained reasons, and it has yet to be performed.